bruceravel/demeter/documentation/DPG/examples/histo.rst

 These values will be used for every Path object created by histogram generating method.
 Note that I am using this anonymous array to pass various attributes to the Path objects in the histogram.
-Passing these in this way is just a convenience -- they could be set after the fact instead.
+Passing these in this way is just a convenience |nd| they could be set after the fact instead.

 At line 24, the set of Path objects representing the contribution from